-- Phenomenological studies are usually based on descriptive, qualitative data from solicited written narratives or open-ended interviews. - Interdisciplinary qualitative studies such as grounded theory, symbolic interactionism, conversational analysis, non-clinical case studies, biography, etc. are often based on first person reports, observations, or documents describing concrete human events or behaviors. - Ethnographic and participant observation studies are based on descriptive, qualitative data usually in the form of field notes, some form of electronic recordings, or both and require the researcher to spend extended time in a setting. - Certain hermeneutic studies may also be based on descriptive, qualitative data, such as a case study drawing on a patient's lived experiences and/or therapeutic dialog or descriptive data from solicited protocols or interviews. - Narrative studies draw on the life experiences of individuals collected through interviews and storytelling methods. - Case studies are in depth descriptions of one or more cases where data are collected from multiple sources. - Grounded Theory studies are conducted by collecting data to develop theory.
+- Phenomenological studies are usually based on descriptive, qualitative data from solicited written narratives or open-ended interviews. - Interdisciplinary qualitative studies such as grounded theory, symbolic interactionism, conversational analysis, non-clinical case studies, biography, etc. are often based on first person reports, observations, or documents describing concrete human events or behaviors. - Ethnographic and participant observation studies are based on descriptive, qualitative data usually in the form of field notes, some form of electronic recordings, or both and require the researcher to spend extended time in a setting. - Certain hermeneutic studies may also be based on descriptive data found in publicly accessible archives.
+In such situations, the data would be considered a text, and examples include a case study drawing on a patient's lived experience or the contents of previously-conducted interviews.

+- Narrative studies draw on the life experiences of individuals collected through interviews and storytelling methods. - Case studies are in-depth descriptions of one or more cases where data are collected from multiple sources.
+Sociological and anthropological case study design is different from psychological case study design.
+Researchers who plan to use clinical case material have an ethical obligation to secure informed consent, avoid harm, ensure confidentiality, and so on-the same protocols as if they were gathering data in an interview setting. - Grounded Theory studies are conducted by collecting data to develop theory.
 This method is used when there is no theory to support a line of inquiry.